ptrhcpang/bit-torrent-client/README.md

 ### 3.6 `./yb1.sh download -o <save_path> <filename.torrent>`

 This command is not fully implemented.
 This does download an entire file and saves to <save_path>, but the download is not asynchronous and simultaneous.
-Pieces are only downloaded one after another and assembled.
+Pieces are only downloaded one after another using `download-piece` and assembled.

 ## 4. Licence